thchia/serverless-aurora-sample/README.md

 # Serverless Aurora with Data API

-This template shows the basic setup for deploy a stack with serverless Aurora on AWS.
+This template shows the basic setup to deploy a stack with serverless Aurora on AWS.
 Featuring:

 - Data API to remove the need for Lambda VPC configuration.
 - [data-api-client](https://github.com/jeremydaly/data-api-client) to abstract away the verbosity of using the Data API directly.